getspooky/yaldash/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Yasser Ameur El Idrissi via spookyframework@gmail.com .
+If you discover a security vulnerability within LaravelDash, please send an e-mail to Yasser Ameur El Idrissi via spookyframework@gmail.com .
 All security vulnerabilities will be promptly addressed.

 ## Bug Report